Liposuction at Plastic + Hand

 The super-wet technique is similar to the tumescent technique but uses less fluid — typically equal to the amount of fat to be removed.
 Fluids lost along with the fat will be replaced intravenously during and immediately following surgery.

-What should I expect after liposuction surgery?
+What should I expect after liposuction?

-After liposuction surgery, you may experience soreness, swelling and bruising, and possibly some numbness at the treatment site.
+After liposuction, you may experience soreness, swelling and bruising, and possibly some numbness at the treatment site.
 These symptoms are normal and should start improving in a few days.
 We generally recommend wearing snug elastic garments for several weeks to reduce swelling and help your skin adapt to its new contours.
 We may prescribe antibiotics to prevent infection.

 Your surgeon will recommend that you start walking as soon as possible to reduce swelling and help prevent blood clots from forming in your legs.
 You may be able to return to normal activities in a couple of days or, at most, a couple of weeks.
 It’s best to avoid strenuous activity for a month or so.